Another lawsuit filed against LDS Church alleging sex abuse in Navajo program

 SALT LAKE CITY — Another lawsuit has been filed against The Church of Jesus Christ of Latter-day Saints alleging sexual abuse while in a church-run program for Navajo children.

-The lawsuit, filed Wednesday in Navajo Nation District Court in New Mexico, accuses the LDS Church of not doing anything about sexual abuse reported to a case-worker in the church’s “Lamanite Placement Program,” also known as the “Indian Placement Program.”
+The lawsuit, filed Wednesday in Navajo Nation District Court in New Mexico, accuses the LDS Church of not doing anything about the abuse in the church’s “Lamanite Placement Program,” also known as the “Indian Placement Program.”
 The alleged victim is only identified in court documents by her initials, “IR.”

 The lawsuit claims that in 1968, the girl was sexually abused while participating in the program, which took children out of their homes on the reservation, baptized them into the Mormon faith and placed them in foster homes in Utah.
-She alleges the abuse lasted for two years and she reported it to her caseworker and asked to be placed in another home.
-The lawsuit claims the caseworker did nothing about it.
+She alleges the abuse lasted for two years and she went to her caseworker and asked to be placed in another home.
+The lawsuit claims the caseworker did nothing about her request.

 The lawsuit states that in 1971, the girl left the program and went back to the Navajo reservation.